joao-conde/feup-aeda/README.md

 # Stock Market

-This project incorporates the 1st and 2nd project developed for AEDA @ FEUP (Algorithms and Data structures) Project developed with VisualStudio 2017.
+This project incorporates the 1st and 2nd project developed for AEDA @ FEUP (Algorithms and Data structures).
+Project developed with VisualStudio 2017.

-Uses *Windows specific functions* for example to clear screen or change output color.
+Uses **Windows specific functions** for example to clear screen or change output color.

 Stock Market simulates exactly what it says, a stock market.
 Multiple clients and investors interact and perform transactions in the stock market, to adquire the most stocks for the least price.